research-ag/generics/README.md

 ### Motivation

-Asynchronous functions, i.e. those whose return type starts with `async` or `async*` cannot have a type parameter in their return type.
+Asynchronous functions, i.e. those whose return type starts with `async` or `async*`, cannot have a type parameter in their return type.
 This package provides a workaround.

 ### Build and test